davidchesnut/sp-general-docs/docs/how-to-create-a-master-page-preview-file-in-sharepoint-2013.md

 ---
-title: How to: Create a master page preview file in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 6825518d-eeb2-40b0-8a5b-897025f13796
+title: How to Create a master page preview file in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 6825518d-eeb2-40b0-8a5b-897025f13796
 ---